This section describes the financial support which may be available to you if your husband or wife passes away.

 - The grant is normally paid directly to the funeral home who will deduct the amount from the final invoice.
 If the funeral expenses have already been paid the grant will be paid to the person who has made the claim.

-- Further information can be found in the Death Grant leaflet (Leaflet 49).
+- Further information can be found in Death Grant - Leaflet 49 in the downloads section of this page.